 - What's a silly habit you have now that you don't tell a lot of people about?

 Obviously, certain questions are appropriate for different phases of a relationship.
 You wouldn't want to ask someone on the second date to reveal to you what most people don't know about him, but you may be able to if you've been together for several months.
 Some questions that will be perfect for anything from a casual date to date #455 with your boyfriend, however.
 Use your judgment when it comes to asking questions, and you'll feel as if you know each other in record time.
-Questions like these - as well as a couple of serious ones - are good to have in mind on dates because they keep the conversation lighthearted, keep it moving, and most importantly, they keep it fun.
+Questions like these - or a few selections from a list of 100+ random yes or no questions - are good to have in mind on dates because they keep the conversation lighthearted, keep it moving, and most importantly, they keep it fun.